artermi/SVT_PGG/README.md

 # 4. Run a single simulation (Model B: temporal randomness, tau = 100)
 ./build/public_goods_sim 2.5 0.5 B 100

+#5 Run a single simulation with an environmental random seed (Use Model B as example)
+./build/public_goods_sim 2.5 0.5 B 100 | PG_SEED=3

 ```

 This will generate output files in the `data/` directory.